InSAR: How Satellites Measure Millimeter Ground Movement from 700 km Up

 Earthquake Deformation

 The 2023 Turkey-Syria earthquakes produced meters of horizontal displacement along the fault rupture.
 InSAR mapped the co-seismic deformation field within days of the event, revealing the fault geometry and slip distribution.
-This information fed directly into seismic hazard models.
+This information fed directly into seismic hazard models — and the same SAR acquisitions supported rapid building damage assessment through coherence change.

 Land Subsidence

 Groundwater extraction, mining, and oil/gas production cause the ground to compact and subside.
-InSAR monitors this across entire cities and regions:
+InSAR monitors this across entire cities and regions (we cover the workflow in detail in our ground subsidence monitoring guide):

 - Jakarta: Up to 25 cm/year in northern districts